Albatross: An optimistic consensus algorithm: Theoretical Protocol Performance

 In this section, we give a brief theoretical analysis of the performance of Albatross.
-We show that, in the \textit{optimistic} case, it achieves the theoretical limit for single-chain PoS algorithms, while in the \textit{pessimist} case it still achieves decent performance.
+We show that, in the \emph{optimistic} case, it achieves the theoretical limit for single-chain PoS algorithms, while in the \emph{pessimistic} case, it still achieves satisfactory performance.